MichaelCurrin/learn-to-code/Scripting languages/JavaScript/frameworks.md

 See [10 Best JavaScript Frameworks to Use in 2019]( https://hackr.io/blog/10-best-javascript-frameworks-2019).

 Below are summaries of popular JavaScript frameworks with links and hello world code snippets.
+The focus of this list is on frameworks for building web apps, on the frontend (client-side rendering) or backend (server-sider rendering)

 ## React